mauman/leadership-cues/README.md

 # leadership-cues
-This repository contains the leadership cues described in the paper "Nonverbal Leadership in Joint Full-Body Improvisation", submitted to IEEE Transactions on Affective Computing
+This repository contains the leadership cues described in the paper "Nonverbal Leadership in Joint Full-Body Improvisation", submitted to IEEE Transactions on Affective Computing.

+(under construction)